Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: Density matrix

 is a solution of (\ref{eqn:eomrho}) as long as

-The matrix elements are given in (\ref{eq:W1W2}, \ref{eqn:rho1st}).
 We could proceed with finite frequency by symmetrizing with respect to exchange of indices $b\beta \leftrightarrow c\sigma$, etc. In this case a time-dependent electric field needs to be included to satisfy Faraday's law.
 Our modified Boltzmann equation method is readily suited to incorporate homogeneous electric and magnetic fields, finite frequency, dissipation, and intraband and interband terms on equal footing.
-Such ambitious program will be explored elsewhere.
-For now we set all frequencies to zero and hence the indices $\beta,\sigma$ are absent; substituting (\ref{eq:W1W2}, \ref{eqn:rho1st}), and setting $\tau \to \infty$ (clean limit) we obtain
+This ambitious program will be explored elsewhere.
+For now we set all frequencies to zero, and hence, the indices $\beta$ and $\sigma$ are absent; substituting (\ref{eqn:rho1st}) and setting $\tau \to \infty$ (clean limit), we obtain